Moth Orchids: What You Need to Know

 Last Updated Mar 8, 2012 · Written by Jaclyn Fitzgerald

 c While this is true of some species, it is definitely not the case for the moth orchid.
 Moth orchids have the trademark exoticness of all orchids but they can be successfully grown by the average gardener.
 Here’s everything you need to know.
-For more hints and tips about growing this beautiful plant, speak to your local nursery
+For more hints and tips about growing this beautiful plant, speak to your local nursery or gardening specialist.

 General Information about the Moth Orchid